csbernath/DataCommander/README.md

 The program has a plugin architecture for adding arbitrary data providers.

 ## How to build executable from source code
-Open git_repository\DataCommander\DataCommander.sln in JetBrains Rider 2021.3 or Visual Studio 2022.
+Open git_repository\DataCommander\DataCommander.sln in [JetBrains Rider 2021.3.3](https://www.jetbrains.com/rider/) or Visual Studio 2022.
 Build the solution.

 [Comparing to SQL Server Managament Studio](ComparingToManagementStudio.md)